codein/poc/datacamp/Applying logistic regression and SVM.md

 This lesson discuses what it means when a classifier is linear.
 It also reviews few key vocabulary that will be used in following chapters.

 #### Learning objectives
-* The learner will able to differentiate if a decision boundary is linear or non-linear.
+* The learner will be able to differentiate between linear and non-linear decision boundaries.
 * The learner will be able to visualize decision boundaries for 2 dimensional datasets.
-* The learner will be refresher on few key vocabulary classification, decision boundary, linear classifier and linearly separable.
+* The learner will be familiarized on key vocabulary necessary for next chapter.

 # Exercise Outline